RafikSupCom/contiki/README.md

-# LoRa_RPL: A LoRaWAN-Aware RPL Framework for Post-Disaster Multi-Hop Communications
+# LoRa_RPL: A hierarchical multi-hop framework for LoRaWAN using RPL for post-disaster communications

 ## Overview